Amita Mercy Medical Center

 • inpatient heroin detoxification

-• residential heroin abuse treatment
+• residential treatment for heroin use

 • inpatient treatment for co-occurring mental health and heroin use